-You only need to consult two sources for the answers on how to go from good to great - your staff and your customers.
+You only need to consult two sources for the answers in how to boost your business - your staff and your customers.

 How to consult with staff for business boosting ideas

 Staff are at the coal face dealing with issues and hearing complaints and compliments.
 They are a great source of insights into what is causing excessive time, repeated issues or repeated requests for a new service.
 Make sure you are tapping into this resource.